iphousehq/sugar/readme.md

 ###Extensions

-Most of the sugar syntax consists in (mostly) chainable extension methods.
+A major part of this project consists in (mostly) chainable extension methods.
 They live in the namespace `Sugar.Extensions`.

 The most usefull extensions methods are probably the string ones such as `.StartsWith()` or `.SubstringAfterChar()`.
 We've also created .Humanise() extensions methods for datetimes and timespans.